Baked Beans Stain Removal - Removing Baked Beans Stains

 However, if you don't have luck with this stain removal method above you can also do something additional with the carpet stain, which is to mix a solution of one tablespoon of ammonia with two cups warm water to use as a stain removal solution.

-CAUTION: Since vinegar is an acid and ammonia is a base, using one after the other in attempting to remove stains will just neutralize the effects of both if you do not thoroughly rinse the stain removal solutions from the surface before using the next one.
+CAUTION: Since vinegar is an acid and ammonia is a base, using one after the other in attempting to remove stains will just neutralize the effects of both if you do not thoroughly rinse the solutions from the surface before using the next one.

 Get Even More Stain And Spot Removal Help Here